infobozk/Hybrid-DNS/readme.md

 ### What does our current DNS Solution look like?
 ---
 Start with identifying the different workloads.
-E.g.: offices in different regions, remote users, applicationbased DNS, use of proxies, dependencies and DNS-traffic flows.
-Make sure to document these findings as it will help to find potential blindspots before having to deal with them in retrospect.
+E.g.: offices in different regions, remote users, application-based DNS, use of proxies, dependencies and DNS-traffic flows.
+Make sure to document these findings as it will help to find potential blind spots before having to deal with them in retrospect.

 ### Identify the technical and business requirements
 ---
 What are the rules this new solution needs to be compliant with?
 Are there limitations on certain services?
-Are we targeting specific RTO/RPO/SLA's for this new solution?
+Are we targeting specific RTO/RPO/SLAs for this new solution?
 What other factors are in play?
-Good starting point is to refer to the Well-Architected Framework and analyze whether your new solution fit in with all of the WAF-pillars.
+Good starting point is to refer to the Well-Architected Framework and analyze whether your new solution fit in with all the WAF-pillars.
 This is a crucial step in the assessment, providing insight into the framework to which this solution needs to fit.

 ### What challenges are we facing in our current DNS Solution and are there noteworthy aspects of this change to take into consideration?
 ---